Bad Breath Might Be a Sign of a More Serious Oral Condition< Return to Dentistry Blog

-Repairing decayed teeth.
 Repairing teeth damaged by decay — removing diseased tissue, filling cavities or repairing defective fillings — will also reduce the level of decay-causing bacteria.
-Such bacteria are often responsible for bad breath since they also release volatile sulphur compounds (VSCs), characterized by a foul “rotten eggs” odor.
+Such bacteria are often responsible for bad breath since they also release volatile sulphur compounds (VSCs), characterized by afoul “rotten eggs” odor.
 After treatment, these odors can diminish significantly.

 Periodontal gum disease is a progressive infection caused by bacterial plaque.
 The basic treatment is to remove as much offending plaque and tartar (hard deposits) as possible.
 This may require extensive cleaning techniques (like root planing) to remove plaque from tooth root surfaces beneath the gum line, as well as antibiotic therapy.
 Periodontal therapy not only restores health to gum tissues, it may also alleviate bad breath caused by bacteria.